-There are two people who will be in constant contact with you during this part of your house move our Sales team and your Conveyancer.
+There are two people who will be in constant contact with you during this part of your house move - our Sales Progressor and your conveyancer.
 Your conveyancer is appointed by you to undertake all the legal paperwork for your sale.
-We can help you find a conveyancer or you can find your own.
+We can help you find a conveyancer, or you might choose to find your own.

-So that our team can ensure you get a smooth start to your purchase, make sure that in the first 10 days after having an offer accepted the following are completed:
+To help ensure a smooth start to your purchase, in the first 10 days after accepting an offer, make sure the following are completed:

-Solicitors have been fully instructed i.e. all forms are filled in and returned to your solicitor including payment on account for searches.
+Solicitors have been fully instructed (i.e. all forms filled in and returned to them, including payment on account for searches.)

 11. Keeping things moving

-Your conveyancer will receive from the other party's conveyancer, draft contracts and on receipt of these will apply for searches and raise enquiries.
-When all searches and enquiries are satisfactory and your mortgage offer has been received your conveyancer will be ready to report to you with the contract ready for signature.
+Your conveyancer will receive draft contracts from the other party's conveyancer and on receipt of these will apply for searches and raise enquiries.
+The mortgage valuation and survey will be arranged once the mortgage company has contacted the surveyor.
+You might also want to get a full structural survey depending on the condition or age of the property.
+When all searches and enquiries are completed and your mortgage offer has been received, your conveyancer will be ready to report to you with the contract – ready for your signature.

 12. Agree when you will be happy to move

-The very nature of buying and selling homes makes it very hard to dictate timescales however we will do everything we can to try and make sure that we keep to any deadlines or target move dates that you have given us.
-The more we know about your plans and your aspirations the easier it is for us to try and help you achieve them so please tell us as much as possible as early as possible.
+The nature of buying and selling homes makes it very hard to predict exact timescales.
+However, we will do everything we can to keep to any deadlines or target move dates that you give us.
+The more we know about your plans and your aspirations, the easier it is for us to help you achieve them!

 13. Prepare for the big day